 Like Abby, I am a busy mom with two young kids and a love for organization and being crafty at home.
 In the next two weeks, our school year begins (after Labor Day in Michigan) and I wanted to share how we organize our school drop off zone!

-A Simple School Drop Off Zone
+How to Organize a Simple School Drop Off Zone

 Over the past few years we’ve learned that taking the time to plan for a spot for all the items that arrive home each night saves us so much time in the mornings.
 I’ve found that taking a few extra moments to put things away at night saves my husband & me major headache in the morning– especially if our little ones aren’t cooperating 🙂